 Zero trust has steadily grown more popular in recent years.
 However, the disruptions resulting from the COVID-19 pandemic have accelerated interest in how organizations can build resiliency after a major disruption.

 Like in most other years, security and risk leaders entered the new decade with rather sophisticated plans for maturing their digital risk management practices.
 The initial outbreak of COVID-19, however, shifted the focus of security teams to more tactical needs, such as enabling remote workers, securing changes in operations to sustain business functions or to take advantage of new opportunities, re-assessing third-party and supply chain risks, accelerating onboarding and more.
 Budgets were slashed or frozen, long lists of pending projects were initially whittled down, but then rapidly accelerated.
-Teams are now faced with securing new digital initiatives that don’t necessary fit neatly into complex, incumbent security and risk regimes.
+Teams are now faced with securing new digital initiatives that don’t necessarily fit neatly into complex, incumbent security and risk regimes.

 Zero trust offers a basis for expedient and vetted approach for organizations struggling to keep up with the pace of digital transformation.